-As of December 31, 2019, there was \$3.8 million of total unrecognized compensation cost related to unvested share-based compensation arrangements granted under the 2014 Plan.
-That compensation cost is expected to be recognized over a weighted-average period of 2.29 years.
+As of December 31, 2020, there was \$1.7 million of total unrecognized compensation cost related to unvested share-based compensation arrangements granted under the 2014 Plan.
+That compensation cost is expected to be recognized over a weighted-average period of 1.72 years.

-There was no stock-based compensation expense related to performance-based awards recognized during the years ended December 31, 2019 or 2018.
+There was \$0.3 million of stock-based compensation expense related to performance-based awards recognized during the year ended December 31, 2020.
+There was no stock-based compensation expense related to performance-based awards recognized during the year ended December 31, 2019.